-Not every family law matter need be resolved in court.
+Not every divorce or family law matter need be resolved in court.
 There are alternatives, and these may provide an effective way of resolving even complex or contested issues.
 Settlement meetings, mediation, and arbitration can help spouses, parents, ex-spouses, and other parties find resolutions to their family law matters without the intervention of the court.
 This can save a considerable amount of time and money and can significantly reduce stress as well.
 Alternatives to court also foster more amicable relationships between divorcing or separating couples.

 Since 1994, Feldstein Family Law Group P.C. has provided personalized legal representation to clients across Ontario in all areas of family law.
 We are always ready to explore alternatives to court, as our primary objective is to protect our clients’ best interests.
 When you work with an Ontario family lawyer at our firm, we will take the time to talk to you about all of your options, including how avoiding court may affect your case.

-Call (905) 581-7222 for a free consultation and analysis of your case.
+Call (905) 581-7222 for a free in-office consultation and analysis of your case.
 We serve Markham, Oakville, Mississauga, Vaughan, and the surrounding areas in Ontario.

 At any point in the legal process the parties and their lawyers may choose to sit down and discuss the issues.
 Such meetings usually take place at a lawyer’s office.
 In the meeting, the lawyers attempt to negotiate and settle the issues at hand.
 If all issues are resolved, the terms of the settlement will be incorporated into a Minutes of Settlement or Separation Agreement.